Last updated: May 2026 · Written from 18 months of hands-on experience — from a root-rotted Brasil to a thriving collection of four.

-Eighteen months ago, I bought a beautiful Brasil philodendron from my local nursery.
-The shop owner promised me it was “impossible to kill.”
-Two months later, I was frantically Googling “why is my philodendron dying” at 2 AM.
+I almost killed my first philodendron within two months — yellow leaves, mushy stems, that unmistakable smell of root rot.
+Sound familiar?
+Eighteen months ago I brought home a beautiful Brasil philodendron that the shop owner swore was “impossible to kill,” and two months later I was frantically Googling “why is my philodendron dying” at 2 AM.

 Quick Answer: Philodendron Care Basics

-The most important rule: When in doubt, don’t water.
+The most important rule: when in doubt, don’t water.
 Overwatering is the #1 killer of philodendrons.

 What Is a Philodendron?